By MATT OTT and DEE-ANN DURBIN

-Kellogg Co., the 116-year-old maker of Frosted Flakes, Rice Krispies, Pringles and Eggo, will split into three companies focused on cereals, snacks and plant-based foods.
+Kellogg Co., the maker of Frosted Flakes, Rice Krispies and Eggo, will split into three companies focused on cereals, snacks and plant-based foods.

-Kellogg’s, which also owns plant-based food brand MorningStar Farms, said Tuesday that the spinoff of the yet-to-be-named cereal and plant-based foods companies should be completed by the end of next year.
+Kellogg’s, which also owns MorningStar Farms, the plant-based food maker, said Tuesday that the spinoff of the yet-to-be-named cereal and plant-based foods companies should be completed by the end of next year.

 Kellogg’s had net sales of $14.2 billion in 2021, with $11.4 billion generated by its snack division, which makes Cheez-Its, Pringles and Pop-Tarts, among other brands.
 Cereal accounted for another $2.4 billion in sales last year while plant-based sales totaled around $340 million.

 U.S. cereal sales have been waning for years as consumers moved to more portable products, like energy bars.
 They saw a brief spike during pandemic lockdowns, when more people sat down for breakfast at home.
-But sales fell again in 2021.
-In the 52 weeks to May 38, U.S. cereal sales were flat, according to NielsenIQ.
+But sales fell again last year.

-Kellogg’s cereal business was also rocked last year by a fire at a plant in Memphis, Tennessee, and by a 10-week strike by more than 1,000 workers at plants in four states.
+Kellogg’s cereal business was also rocked last fall by a 10-week strike by more than 1,000 workers at plants in Michigan, Nebraska, Pennsylvania and Tennessee.
 The strike ended after the company promised higher wages, enhanced benefits and a quicker path to permanent employment for its temporary workers.

 In March, a few hundred other workers at a plant that makes Cheez-Its won a new contract with 15% wage increases over three years.

 Kellogg said it would explore other options for its plant-based business, including a possible sale.
-Cahillane said the plant-based category is seeing fierce competition from new __ and, in many cases, unprofitable __ entrants, and Kellogg needs to be more nimble and aggressive to counter that.
-To add to the pressure, U.S. plant-based meat sales have been plateauing in recent months after several years of strong growth.
-In the year ending May 28, U.S. plant-based meat sales were flat; in the same period in 2021, they were up nearly 20%, according to NielsenIQ.
+U.S. plant-based meat sales have been plateauing in recent months after several years of strong growth.

 The cereal and plant-based meat companies will remain headquartered in Battle Creek, Michigan, where Kellogg was founded in 1906.
-The snack company will be headquartered in Chicago with a campus in Battle Creek.
+The snack company __ which accounts for 80% of Kellogg’s current sales __ will have dual campuses in Battle Creek and Chicago, with its headquarters in Chicago.
 Kellogg’s three international headquarters in Europe, Latin America, and AMEA will remain in their current locations.

 Big-name companies have begun to split up at an accelerated pace, including General Electric, IBM and Johnson & Johnson, but such splits are more rare for food producers.
 The last major split in the sector was in in 2012, when Kraft split to create Mondelez.